 Getting land into the hands of community members to grow food and enjoy green space is good for residents, for our city, and for the environment!

-Here are steps for acquiring vacant lots in Louisville:
+Here are steps for acquiring vacant lots from the Landbank Authority in Louisville:

 Step One: Find Owner and Research the Site